-Quality Matters: If you purchase slate at a bargain basement price then you may be getting B or C grade rated material.
+Quality matters: If you purchase slate at a bargain basement price then you may be getting B or C grade rated material.
 This will often be inconsistent in color, size, and even shape, and tiles may have cracks or broken edges.
 Inexpensive materials may also be a sign of ecologically heedless quarrying or poor social justice practices by mining companies.

-Installation: Hiring a contractor to professionally install a slate floor can cost almost 3 times as much as the material itself.
+Installation: Hiring a contractor to professionally install a slate floor can cost almost three times as much as the material itself.
 When negotiating a price, make sure to find out if the quote includes pre-installation prep work, materials, adhesives, post-installation protective sealing treatment, cleanup, and removal of waste, in addition to the work of tiling itself.

-The cost of hiring a professional may seem daunting, buttiling a floor can be a difficult task.
+The cost of hiring a professional may seem daunting, but tiling a floor can be a difficult task.
 The actual work is not that complicated, but stone tends to be very heavy, so the process of moving it from place to place, and setting each tile in position can be grueling.
 If you do it yourself and are not familiar with the process you also run the risk of making a mistake and ruining the job, which could cost you in replacement materials.

 Slate Flooring Textures

-Gauged Slate Tiles: Almost all slate tiles have their backs flattened out during the refinement process.
+Gauged slate tiles: Almost all slate tiles have their backs flattened out during the refinement process.
 A straight surface, as opposed to the bumpy irregular face of natural slate, helps the tile back to bond more completely with the grout during installation.
 In some cases the backs of these materials are also scored slightly, creating even rows that can grip at the adhesive bedding even better.

 The few ungauged slate tiles that are manufactured for sale on the market are often used in outdoor locations, where they can be embedded into ground soil to act as stepping stones in gardens and backyards.

-Clefted Natural Slate Tiles: While the backs are gauged smooth, the top showing surface of slate is often left largely unrefined, with the natural cracks, clefts, and bristles of the stone showing.
+Clefted natural slate tiles: While the backs are gauged smooth, the top showing surface of slate is often left largely unrefined, with the natural cracks, clefts, and bristles of the stone showing.
 This makes for a powerful, rugged look, that mimics the feel of the mountains which the material formed within.
 It also creates a surface that has great traction, even when it gets wet.
-With low-quality materials you may get too much clefting making some pieces nonfunctional.
+With low-quality materials, you may get too much clefting making some pieces nonfunctional.

-Honed Slate Tiles: Honing is a process where the material is polished down until it has a smooth, even surface.
+Honed slate tiles: Honing is a process where the material is polished down until it has a smooth, even surface.
 Some slates will be able to take a higher hone than others, though few can get to the fully polished state that you often see with marble.
 The result is a precise look, as well as a floor that is even, without any of the dimensional qualities which can make walking barefoot uncomfortable.